Naiades

 The project is an innovation action, meaning, the majority of work is focused on implementation of novel approaches / technologies in the water sector.
 Website: https://naiades-project.eu/

-What is the problem the project is addressing?
+What problem is the project is addressing?

 How is it solving the problem?